willdich/stz/README.md

 ## Parallel Code

-To pull the parallel code, checkout the parallel_MPI branch.
+To pull the parallel code, checkout the `parallel_MPI` branch.
+The code can be run just as in the case of the serial file by calling:

+    mpirun -np n driver.py [your configuration file]

+where `n` is the number of processors.